Hosting and bandwidth provided by MacAce.net.

 Just like Walt Mossberg noted when converting an iWork document created on the iPad to Word and PDF, individual users also have reported problems when opening iWork files on an iPad when those files were created on a Mac.

-Apple's own support site has posted recent documents that quietly acknowledge a number of specific formatting changes that will occur when importing a Mac version of a document created with Pages, Numbers, or Keynote into its iPad equivalent.
+Apple's own support site has posted documents that quietly acknowledge a number of specific formatting changes that will occur when importing a Mac version of a document created with the iWork '09 versions of Pages, Numbers, or Keynote into its iPad equivalent.

-Although these changes typically are more minor than those converting between Microsoft applications and their Apple equivalent, some of these changes still are quite significant.
-For example, in Pages, "Documents using page layout are converted to word processing with text wrap" and in Keynote, "Comments are not imported."
+Whether using the '09 or '13 versions of Pages, Numbers, or Keynote for the Mac, changes typically are more minor than those converting between Microsoft applications and their Apple equivalent, but some of these changes still are quite significant.
+For example, in '09 Pages, "documents using page layout are converted to word processing with text wrap" and in '09 Keynote, "comments are not imported."

 Depending on the complexity of the document, converting a document using a page layout to something so much simpler could completely destroy it or at least require substantial time to fix it.
 Likewise, removing the comments in a presentation could range from frustrating to devastating if you were planning to review them prior to your presentation and only then discovered that they were gone.